 Atlanta Hawks vs Charlotte Hornets: Starting Lineups For Tonight's Game

-The Atlanta Hawks and the Charlotte Hornets are getting set to tip off tonight's game at State Farm Arena and both teams have revealed their starting lineups for tonight.
+The Atlanta Hawks and the Charlotte Hornets are getting ready to tip off tonight's game and both teams have announced their starting lineups:

 Hawks: